CC-Public/DashboardAssignment/README.md

 All widgets could be closed using the `x` button in top right corner which should be the same as hiding the widget in main settings screen.
 Widgets might have a help tool-tip shown while hovering `?`.
 Some widgets would also  also have a 'gear-button' which would bring up the settings screen for current widget instance.
 All the settings screens should have 3 buttons: save (persist changes), cancel (discard changes) and reset (return widget to default state).

 Hiding one of the widgets should cause the page to be reorganized respectively.
-No strict rules here just make it look nice on mobiles and tables regardless of how many widgets are being showed.
+No strict rules here just make it look nice on mobiles and tables regardless of how many widgets are being shown.

 #### Watch List